-Have you signed up for the I Quit Sugar 8-Week program , but worried you won’t last the distance?
-I know how you feel Before my first program I was terrified at the thought of parting with Mars Bars for the rest of my life.
-And to be perfectly honest, I never believed that I would actually make it through the entire 8 weeks.
-But I did, and two years later I’m an old hand at this sugar-quitting caper (you can read more about why I love the program here and here).
+The I Quit Sugar 8-Week program has shut it’s doors, but you can still quit sugar with the help of the I Quit Sugar Starter Pack, available from the I Quit Sugar Store.
+Worried you won’t last the distance?
+I know how you feel Before I quit sugar, I was terrified at the thought of parting with Mars Bars for the rest of my life.
+And to be perfectly honest, I never believed that I would actually make it through the entire program.
+But I did, and two years later I’m an old hand at this sugar-quitting caper (you can read more about my experience quitting sugar, here and here).
 So for all you first timers, here are my top tips for surviving the I Quit Sugar 8-Week program, and saying goodbye to the sweet stuff for good.

 1. Be prepared